dcos/dcos-launch/CONFIG_OPTIONS.md

 integer, optional

-How many private agents the cluster shoudl have.
+How many private agents the cluster should have.

 Default: 0